ulmod/magento-2-social-follow/README.md

 ## Key Features

 * Ability to display social follow buttons on any page of your site
-* Support up to eight most popular social networks included: Facebook, Twitter, Pinterest, Instagram, LinkedIn, YouTube, Google+, Flickr
+* Support up to eight most popular social networks including: Facebook, Twitter, Pinterest, Instagram, LinkedIn, YouTube, Google+, Flickr
 * Ability to display  the follow button at left, right, and footer of the page
 * Configure the social follow buttons from the backend
 * Mobile-friendly